zhougroup-uic/FMAP/FMAPB2/README.md

 # FMAPB2

 FMAPB2 implements FMAP, a method based on fast Fourier transform (FFT), to calculate second virial coefficients (B2) for proteins represented at the all-atom level in implicit solvent.
 FMAP stands for FFT-based Modeling of Atomistic Protein-protein interactions.
-In FMAPB2, we express terms of the protein-protein inteaction energy as correlation functions, and evaluate them by FFT.
+In FMAPB2, we express terms of the protein-protein interaction energy as correlation functions, and evaluate them by FFT.
 These terms include steric repulsion, nonpolar attraction (in the form of a Lennard-Jones potential), and electrostatic interactions (in the form of a Debye-Hückel potential).

 The input to FMAPB2 is the structure of the protein, in PQR format.
-The user also sets the solvent condition, including ionic strength (ionc, in M) and temperature (temp, in celcius).
+The user also sets the solvent condition, including ionic strength (ionc, in M) and temperature (temp, in Celsius).

 We have implemented FMAPB2 into a [FMAPB2 web server](https://pipe.rcc.fsu.edu/fmapb2/).
-The FMAPB2 package released here is a stand-alone version for using in command line.
+The FMAPB2 package released here is a stand-alone version for use in command line.

 ### Requirements
 FFTW3, OPENMP, python2, and numpy are required; gnuplot and ghostscript are optional for graphics.